 Guide to Buying a New-Build

-New-builds are new properties that have yet to be lived in.
-They have become increasingly popular over the years, especially amongst first-time buyers due to the many government schemes that can aid them when buying a new-build home.
+New-builds are brand new properties that have yet to be lived in.
+They have become increasingly popular over the years, especially amongst first-time buyers due to the many government schemes that can help them to buy a new-build home.

 With no upward property chain, many buyers gravitate towards a new-build house as the buying process is often completed more quickly than a previously-owned property.
 However, if you’re buying off-plan, this may not necessarily be true as the house will still be under construction.